 Thanks to JOGL's funding for helping us get molecular biology reagents for Corona Detective (especially at Swiss prices!)!

-Now we hope to produce and distribute more reaction tubes to collaborators and gather clinical validation data, while continuing to investigate viral variant populations to make sure our primer set will still detect current infections.
+Now we are doing more to produce and distribute reaction tubes to collaborators and gather clinical validation data, while continuing to investigate viral variant populations to make sure our primer set will still detect current infections.